homepage

 Via Sant'Andrea, 10

-So–le Studio presents its first lighting project in the boutique at Portrait Milano, marking an important new chapter in the history of Maria Sole Ferragamo's brand.
+SO-LE STUDIO presents Lucemuta, its first lighting project in the boutique at Portrait Milano, marking an important new chapter in the history of Maria Sole Ferragamo's brand.
 It is a natural extension of research that, starting from sculptural jewellery, opens up to the architectural dimension of space.
 Developed in collaboration with Bottega Ghianda, the lamp is the result of a meeting between vision and manufacturing culture.